laravel-notification-channels/twitter/README.md

 ````
 ### Publish Twitter status update with images
 It is possible to publish images with your status update too.
 You just have to pass the image paths as the second
 parameter.
-These images images will then be shown next to your Twitter status message.
+These images will then be shown next to your Twitter status message.
 ````php
 public function toTwitter($notifiable) {
     return new TwitterStatusUpdate(